rubenzuurman/python-script-analyser/README.md

 12.54<br />
 I have implemented tests to check if the partialeq implementations work correctly.
 This should make the bug from yesterday impossible to occur without triggering a test failure.

+17.34<br />
+Recursive functions/subfunctions are now implemented as well as methods for converting structs to strings for each custom struct.